hackslikeus/dorkbox/README.md

 ![Screenshot_2021-01a](https://user-images.githubusercontent.com/16979775/104129177-399c9c80-5331-11eb-8f90-57e8cf368a43.png)
 yet another internet radio mpd client.
 It only consists of one python file and one html file on purpose.

 MPD client solely focused on internet radio stations.
-For now, stations are stored inside the Python file, called into the html page using sql lite.
-Most folks will want to edit  to their liking which are very easy to locate inside the python file, with no further instructions needed.
-Need to bring to Tiny DB and keep json file outside python (todo).
+Stations are listed in a csv file, imported by python progrm without pandas.
+Most folks will want to edit this list to their liking- with no further instructions needed.

 Tornado webserver will listen on port 8080 unless you set web = false, then port 5000 will be used for dev.